al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

     $ cinder failover-host cinder@delliscsi --backend_id default

 Non trivial heavy lifting is done by this command.
-It attempts to recover best it can but if things have diverged to far it can only do so much.
+It attempts to recover as best it can but if things have diverged too far it can only do so much.
 It is also a one time only command so do not reboot or restart the service in the middle of it.

 Failover and failback are significant operations under OpenStack Cinder.
 Be sure to consult with support before attempting.